+Over the ensuing five years the Island has continued to feel the effects of extreme weather events; in the 2023 hurricane season, Hurricane Idalia past through the area as a tropical storm, but it brought large-scale flooding and beach erosion to the Island.
+More recently, on December 17, 2023, a Nor’easter blew through bringing the highest non-tropical system related tide to the area in recorded history; the 9.96-foot tide was the 4th highest ever on record, and it caused the waves on the beach to overwash the primary dune in many places along the Sullivan’s Island coast resulting in salt intrusion that has devasted patches of the maritime forest.

 SULLIVAN’S ISLAND NEEDS ASSESSMENT

-Table 10.1 reflects NOAA’s observed record from 1920 to 2015 (orange bars), and the projected exponential increase of these changes (blue bars) through 2100.1
+Table 10.1 reflects a 2019 study that was funded and published by NOAA and the NPS, in which the data are showing a growth curve in the number of annual flooding events occurring in the Charleston Harbor.
+The 2019 data point of 77 observed flood events was far higher than the estimated 50 events and the observed total from the previous year of 39 flood events.
+The nearly exponential growth is predicted to continue, and the study suggests that 1.4% of the total hours during the years of 2012-2017 flood waters were at nuisance level, and the projection is for nuisance flooding to occur 7.8% of the time by 2050.

 According to the City of Charleston Sea Level Rise Strategy, tidal flooding in the Charleston area averaged two (2) times per year in the 1970s and increased to eleven (11) times per year in the 2000s.
 This number has increased exponentially to 50 tidal floods in 2015.
 The NOAA report also describes that these observed and projected increases of nuisance flooding, are reliable indicators of local sea level rise.

 NOAA also makes the startling projection that up to 180 tidal floods per year will occur within the Charleston area by 2045.
 Additionally, long-range scientific predictions indicate that “sea level may rise two (2) to seven (7) feet in the next 100 years.”2